-Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate family partners or family members regardless of gender or sexuality.
+Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence, or abuse between those aged 16 or over who are or have been intimate family partners or family members regardless of gender or sexuality.
 The abuse can encompass but is not limited to psychological; physical; sexual; financial and emotional.

-Exposure to domestic abuse and/or violence can have a serious, long-lasting impact on children.
-Children experiencing this may demonstrate many of the symptoms listed in the Recognising Abuse section.
+Children and young people can be victims of domestic abuse and exposure to domestic abuse and/or violence can have a serious, long-lasting impact on children.
+Children and young people experiencing this may demonstrate many of the symptoms listed in the Recognising Abuse section.
 Staff will need to treat them sensitively, record their concerns and consider informing First Response.